 The Vorys environmental team represents clients in all aspects of the Superfund/CERCLA liability process, including negotiation of administrative orders and consent decrees, defense of cost recovery actions, participation in multi-party cost recovery actions, and defense of enforcement actions brought by the United States or individual states.
-We have litigated matters involving liability, cost allocation, and indemnity issues.
+We litigate matters involving liability, cost allocation, and indemnity issues.
 Our attorneys have served on steering and coordinating committees in Superfund cases across the United States.
 We have also brought and defended private recovery actions and contribution claims under CERCLA, tort and contract law that seek to secure reimbursement for costs incurred in remediating historic conditions.
-We have negotiated remedies for sites with contaminated waterway sediments and secured alternative funding for the responsible parties under the mixed funding provisions of the Great Lakes Legacy Act and the Water Resources Development Act.
+We negotiate remedies for sites with contaminated waterway sediments and have secured alternative funding for the responsible parties under the mixed funding provisions of the Great Lakes Legacy Act and the Water Resources Development Act.

 The Vorys crisis management team is regularly called upon to help navigate our clients’ most difficult situations.
 We understand that each crisis is unique and each one requires a variety of skill sets.
 For these reasons, our team combines the experience of Vorys attorneys with the skills of on-staff strategic communication professionals.
 When necessary, the team also calls upon our government relations advisors.